A seven square degrees survey for galaxy-scale gravitational lenses with the HST imaging archive: Introduction

 \section{Introduction}

 Gravitational lensing in its weak and strong regimes is currently one of the best tools to study dark matter and dark energy \citep[e.g.][]{Hu1999}.
-It is also the most reliable way to weight precisely galaxies up to several effective radius \citep[e.g.][]{Gavazzi2007}.
-In combination with stellar dynamics, it provides the complementary measurement to determine the lens mass profile \citep[e.g.][]{Barnabe2009} and to break the disc-halo degeneracy in spiral galaxies \citep[e.g.][]{Dutton2011}.
+It is also the most reliable way to weigh precisely galaxies up to several effective radii \citep[e.g.][]{Gavazzi2007}.
+In combination with stellar dynamics, it allows us measure the dark and luminous mass profiles of galaxies \citep[e.g.][]{Barnabe2009} and to break the disc-halo degeneracy in spiral galaxies \citep[e.g.][]{Dutton2011}.
 Thanks to large sample of strong lenses, statistical studies of galaxy mass properties and evolution with redshift are feasible \citep[e.g.][]{faure2011,faure2009,lagattuta2010,Auger2010, Koopmans2006}.
-In some cases, when the radial extent of an Einstein ring is particularly large or when sources at multiple redshifts are lensed by the same object \citep[e.g.][]{Gavazzi2008}, the measurement of the mass slope in the lens can be of exquisite quality and allow to constrain the cosmological parameters \citep[e.g.][]{Suyu2010} in a way fully competitive with other cosmological probes \citep[see][for a short comparison of the methods]{Suyu2012}.
+In some cases, when the radial extent of an Einstein ring is particularly large or when sources at multiple redshifts are lensed by the same object \citep[e.g.][]{Gavazzi2008}, the measurement of the mass slope in the lens can be of exquisite quality and makes it possible to constrain the cosmological parameters \citep[e.g.][]{Suyu2013, Tewes2012, Suyu2010} in a way fully competitive with other cosmological probes \citep[see][for a short comparison of the methods]{Suyu2012}.

-Even with a few hundreds of strong lenses in hand, current samples remain small and must be drastically extended to allow one for high precision statistical studies and to provide a genuine understanding of the distribution of visible and dark matter in galaxies.
-The increasing number of optical all-sky surveys either from the ground or from space, lends considerable hope to build such large samples, with tens or even hundreds of thousands of objects.
-However, the automated techniques available to find the lenses from petabytes of imaging data are so far limited in their efficiency and tend to produce a large number of false positives that require significant post-processing cleaning.
+The increasing number of optical all-sky surveys either from the ground or from space, lends considerable hope to build such large samples, with tens or even hundreds of thousands of objects, as will be illustrated in the present work.
+However, the automated techniques available to find the lenses from petabytes of imaging data are so far limited in their efficiency and tend to produce a large number of false positives that require significant post-processing and cleaning \citep[e.g.][]{Marshall2009}.